racklet/racklet/docs/rfcs/0002-layer-architecture.md

 - Define well-known layers of Racklet.
 - Describe the requirements for each layer.
+- Briefly discuss "Racklet conformance" from an architectural perspective.
-- Describe roughly how to be "Racklet conformant" and what the differences are between Racklet and other similar alternatives.
+- Highlight some differences between Racklet and other similar alternatives.

 ### Non-Goals